Alpha Kappa Psi: Other volunteer roles

-Chapter advisory board.
-Similar to the regional managers, but focuses(ed) on one chapter.
-Appointed by the chapter advisor.

-Foundation board of directors
+Foundation Board of Trustees Executive Committee

-The foundation board of directors (FBOD) manages the Alpha Kappa Psi Foundation.
+The foundation board of trustees executive committee (FBOTEC) manages the Alpha Kappa Psi Foundation.
 The Alpha Kappa Psi Foundation was established in 1951 as a public, charitable and educational foundation.
 Its mission is "Providing resources for enhancing the educational experience of future business leaders".
-Currently, the foundation distributes more than 30 grants and scholarships to undergraduate and graduate students.
+The foundation annually distributes more than 30 grants and scholarships to undergraduate and graduate students.
 It also supports educational programs that develop leadership and professional development skills.
 The foundation also publishes The Diary of Alpha Kappa Psi.
-The current chairman of the foundation board is Tim Daniels.

 Professional staff

 In 1923, Alpha Kappa Psi became the first professional fraternity to have a headquarters facility and, since then, has moved from location to location as the fraternity grew.
 Today, AKPsi occupies a building near Indianapolis that is the headquarters for both the Alpha Kappa Psi Fraternity and Alpha Kappa Psi Foundation.
 The two corporations were operating from the Heritage Center from April 2005 until 2021, when they moved to the new Howell + Wendroff Professional Center, which was dedicated in March 2022.
 The members of the professional staff of Alpha Kappa Psi are the fraternity's only full-time paid employees.
 Working collaboratively with the members of the fraternity management team, the fraternity office staff are a source of input, advice and feedback to the board of directors, and implements programs in the areas of education, marketing, membership growth and general fraternal development for students, alumni and volunteers.
 C. Steven Hartman was appointed Chief Executive Officer in 2013.